 More FAQs about Retreats: The Frequently Asked Questions page is all about the practical side of coming on Retreat at Gaia House.

-About Retreats: Answers to more General Questions about the type of Retreats offered at Gaia House.
+About Retreats: Answers to questions about the type of meditation Retreats offered at Gaia House.

 Hopefully most questions are answered on this website – but if you have any other queries, please contact us, and we will be happy to help you.